dfilppi/onap-cookbook/README.md

     }
 ```

 Note that the example password is the hash (AES) hex string of the plaintext password “admin”.
 To use a different password, the new password will need be similarly hashed.
+In the [src/encrypt](src/encrypt) directory I've included a script that takes a string argument that will output AES hex strings.

 ### Step 3: Install Patched MsoVnfAdapter war.